brainstormforce/bb-bootstrap-cards/README.md

 ##Description##

 Cards can be defined as flexible and extensible content containers.
 These make it easy to display small boxes of content that comprise of images, text, titles, links and buttons too.
+Are you looking for a <a href=”https://www.ultimatebeaver.com/beaver-builder-freebies/?utm_source=wp-repo&utm_campaign=%20bbcards&utm_medium=description”>Beaver Builder Addon</a> that helps create cards?

-The Beaver Builder Cards plugin adds an advanced custom module to the basic page builder, making it easy for users to create attractive and responsive cards on their website.
+The <a href=”https://www.ultimatebeaver.com/beaver-builder-freebies/bbcards/?utm_source=wp-repo&utm_campaign=%20bbcards&utm_medium=description”>Beaver Builder Cards</a> plugin adds an advanced custom module to the basic page builder, making it easy for users to create attractive and responsive cards on their website.
 Like all the other Beaver Builder modules, the Beaver Builder Cards module can simply be dragged and dropped on a page, followed by the additional customizations.

 ###Features of the Beaver Builder Cards###